-Project Expenditure Category: 2.25 Addressing Educational Disparities: Academic, Social, and Emotional project will include (a) developing Individualized Learning Plans to correct specific Reading or Math deficiencies; (b) administering Pre and Post Assessment to measure student gains; (c) providing after-school Tutoring for K-12; (d) collaborating with parents to develop a unified plan for student progress; and (e) funding for tutor salaries, Online Tutoring Management & Scheduling software from Oases Online database, and supplies.
+Project Expenditure Category: 2.25 Addressing Educational Disparities: Academic, Social, and Emotional Services grade level, and help student to achieve or remain on grade level.
+The main activities of the project will include (a) developing Individualized Learning Plans to correct specific Reading or Math deficiencies; (b) administering Pre and Post Assessment to measure student gains; (c) providing after-school Tutoring for K-12; (d) collaborating with parents to develop a unified plan for student progress; and (e) funding for tutor salaries, Online Tutoring Management & Scheduling software from Oases Online database, and supplies.

-Project Overview: The subaward for this project is executed through a subrecipient agreement with a) Goals: BLSLC's goal is to address economic disparities and underlying issues of poverty.
+Project Overview: The subaward for this project is executed through a subrecipient agreement with United Way as a pass-through of ARPA funding from Lee County.
+The EDUCATE project is a partially ARPA-funded existing program that will improve student school attendance, increase achievement learning gains by at least 20%, increase promotions to the next a) Goals: BLSLC's goal is to address economic disparities and underlying issues of poverty.
 Most of the students served are low to moderate income, with many earning less than 80% of the Area Median Income (AMI) in the Cape Coral-Fort Myers Metropolitan Area as determined by HUD.
 A majority of the families served are English Speakers of Other Languages who struggle to compete in mainstream classrooms.
 Others lack the necessary resources to participate fully in an academic setting and rely on BLSLC to fill in the gaps and unmet needs in this community.

-United Way as a pass-through of ARPA funding from Lee County.
-The EDUCATE project is a partially ARPA-funded existing program that will improve student school attendance, increase achievement learning gains by at least 20%, increase promotions to the next grade level, and help student to achieve or remain on grade level.
-The main activities of the b) Awareness: BLSLC has a diversified marketing plan which includes the use of social media, grassroots outreach, community involvement, etc. to reach target market; promotional giveaways, business card magnets, signage on gates of elementary and middle schools, participate in community fairs, host events (open houses, back-to-school fairs, host parenting classes, and give away school supplies, press releases, reach out to parents of current and past students to conduct surveys and request reviews, referrals and feedback, place brochures at libraries, social service offices, churches (advertise in church programs, on fans, sponsor church events), literacy centers, child care centers, pediatrician offices, museums, head start centers, and senior corps.
+b) Awareness: BLSLC has a diversified marketing plan which includes the use of social media, grassroots outreach, community involvement, etc. to reach target market; promotional giveaways, business card magnets, signage on gates of elementary and middle schools, participate in community fairs, host events (open houses, back-to-school fairs, host parenting classes, and give away school supplies, press releases, reach out to parents of current and past students to conduct surveys and request reviews, referrals and feedback, place brochures at libraries, social service offices, churches (advertise in church programs, on fans, sponsor church events), literacy centers, child care centers, pediatrician offices, museums, head start centers, and senior corps.
 BLSLC also plans to partner with potential referral agencies for events and do outreach to businesses geared to children.